elixirfocus/greeter/README.md

 To create and manage new Elixir projects you'll use a command line tool called `mix`.
 Mix is a build tool that ships with Elixir and provides tasks for creating, compiling, and testing your application.

-Mix itself works closely with the Hex package manager as a source for your project dependencies.
+Mix itself works closely with the [Hex package manager](https://hex.pm/) as a source for your project dependencies.
 You can install or verify that hex is setup with:

     $ mix local.hex

 ### Install Node.js

 Being a web application, your Phoenix app will need to publish assets including CSS and JavaScript files.
 To help deploy these assets, Phoenix will lean on Node.js tooling.
 You'll need to make sure `node` is available.
-Like before, on macOS using Homebrew this could be as simple as:
+On macOS using Homebrew this could be as simple as:

     $ brew install node

-Test availability with:
+Test `npm` and `node` and availability with:

     $ npm -v
     6.14.8